danielecampione/open_teradata_viewer/readme.txt

 This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following DRs, originally included in release 14.10.00.37:

+DR 163490 Translate new JDBC 15.0 error messages into Japanese DR 164061 Support the Connection.isValid method
+DR 168727 Support SQL current database for JDBC FastExport SELECT statements DR 170713 Improve DatabaseMetaData.getUDTs to return Class Name and Data Type for Array Types

+This release includes changes to address the following DRs, originally included in release 14.10.00.36:

+DR 168132 avoid JDK call to System.err.println in case of XML transform error DR 170225 Coverity found null pointer dereferences in JDBC Driver

+This release includes changes to address the following DRs, originally included in release 14.10.00.35:

+DR 171241 Increase the JDBC FastLoad maximum transmitted message size to 1MB

 This release includes changes to address the following DRs, originally included in release 14.10.00.34: